COVID-19 update: All of New Zealand is now at Red. More information.

 During your counselling practice placement you will need to undertake a minimum of 20 individual supervision sessions.
 Like the counselling placement, these sessions will be divided equally between each of the same two courses in Year 1 and Year 2.

 The supervision sessions will be with a supervisor who is external to the practice placement, experienced in counselling and is also a member of a relevant professional body, preferably NZAC.
-You will need to identify a suitable supervisor and then seek approval from the Institute of Education.
+In consultation with the Clinical Coordinator, you will need to identify a suitable supervisor and then seek formal approval from the Counselling Programme Team.
 Should you be unable to identify a supervisor, or your choice is unsuitable, we will assist you to identify other options.
 You will also need to undertake 10 hours of Puawananga Kaitiakitanga/cultural supervision and this may be available within the programme.
+In addition, the programme provides required group supervision via Zoom, every fortnight.

-Admission to the Research Project requires satisfactory completion of approved research methods course(s), normally 267.782 and 267.783.
+Admission to the Research Project requires satisfactory completion of approved research methods course(s), normally two of the following courses: 267.782, 267.783, 267.740 or 267.741.
 You will be required to complete these courses if they (or approved equivalents) were not completed as part of the qualifying programme of study.

 You may be permitted to revise an unsatisfactory Research Project and to resubmit it for assessment on one occasion.

-Completion of this programme requires attendance at compulsory contact workshops at the Manawatu (Palmerston North) campus.
+Completion of this programme requires attendance at compulsory contact workshops.

-The degree will be awarded on the basis of the whole examination which will include the evaluation of the separate courses and of the research project, with the proviso that all components will be at least of pass standard.
+The degree is awarded on the basis of successful completion of all components including the evaluation of the separate courses and the research project, with the proviso that all components are at least of pass standard.

 There are maximum time limits to complete postgraduate qualifications.
+This programme has a maximum time limit of four years.
 If you do not complete within the maximum time, you may be required to re-apply for the programme if you wish to continue your studies.

 Your tuition fees may be different depending on the courses you choose.
 Your exact fees will show once you have chosen your courses.